okonomichiyaki/supercat/020-bot-turn-start-here.md

 ✦ If bot has no cards left *(check hand counter)* then bot will pass.

-✦ Is bot's hand counter greater than number of bonus cards?
+✦ Is bot's hand counter greater than number of bonus cards in the bot's play area?

 - Draw 2 cards.